rklubenspies/shareaprayer/README.md

 ## Feature Requests

 Please make all feature requests as detailed as possible and add them to the [issue tracker][issues].
-Please add "[FEATURE]" to the beginning of the issue's title so that we know that you are submitting a feature request and not a bug or fix.
+Please add "[FEATURE]" to the beginning of the issue's title so that we know that you are submitting a feature request and not a bug.

 ## Bugs & Fixes